 Be aware – What might not be covered

-Unfortunately, travel insurance can’t cover absolutely everything and there are situations you likely won’t be covered in.
+Unfortunately, travel insurance can’t cover absolutely everything and there are situations you likely won’t be covered for.

 Simply changing your mind prior to your trip may not be sufficient for a successful claim regarding cancellation costs.